Are Crocs Good for Kids? Benefits & Drawbacks To Consider

 Though Crocs come in sizes for all ages, they should not be worn by a toddler or any child who isn’t already walking with a proper gait.

-There is no specific age recommendation, but it’s probably a good idea for kids to at least be in elementary school with no foot issues before they try Crocs.
+There is no specific age recommendation for Crocs, but it’s probably a good idea for kids to at least be in elementary school with no foot issues before they try them.

 Plain pink Crocs on a young girl at a rocky beach.